Winter & Spring 2023 Guide

 This is a fun social event where doubles teams are randomly drawn.
 Several dates are scheduled throughout the year.
 Attend by yourself or with a group.
 It's open to tennis players ages 16 and older and all playing abilities.

-Parks & Recreation hosts an arts & crafts activity and playtime for kids ages five and younger and their parent/guardian at the Paducah Recreation Series.
+Parks & Recreation hosts an arts & crafts activity and playtime for kids ages five and younger and their parent/guardian at the Paducah Recreation Center.

 - Tiny Tots St. Patrick's Day Celebration